mjfernez/natural_earth_data_corrections/README.md

 Hoping to use this git repo as part of a bug report, once I read their process on that.

-Included here is [ESRI shape
-file](https://www.loc.gov/preservation/digital/formats/fdd/fdd000280.shtml)
-in the `ne_10m_admin_0_countries` directory as well as the same output in GeoJSON, since I think the format is a bit easier to work with.
+Included here is an [ESRI shape file](https://www.loc.gov/preservation/digital/formats/fdd/fdd000280.shtml) in the `ne_10m_admin_0_countries` directory as well as the same output in GeoJSON, since I think that format is a bit easier to work with.

 ## Steps to reproduce the bug